(TAAS) Transportation As A Service – The Future of Transportation

 The streaming service Netflix (Nasdaq: NFLX) not only created a model that dozens of other companies now emulate but also produces some of the best content out there.
-The studio receives scores of Oscar and Golden Globe nominations and awards each year.
+The studio receives scores of Oscar, Golden Globe and Emmy nominations and awards each year.

 E-commerce giants Alibaba (NYSE: BABA) and Amazon (Nasdaq: AMZN) are the templates that the whole retail industry looks to replicate.
 Tesla (Nasdaq: TSLA) is pulling the entire automotive industry toward mass electric vehicle adoption.

 In real estate, there’s Opendoor Technologies (Nasdaq: OPEN) and Zillow Group (Nasdaq: Z).
-And in finance, there’s Bitcoin and the cryptocurrency ecosystem.
+And in finance, there’s Bitcoin and the defi movement.
 Not to mention the potential for blockchain.
 The list goes on and on.
 Many early investors in each of these disrupters have been rewarded with life-changing returns.

 Now, in TaaS, Uber (NYSE: UBER) and Lyft (Nasdaq: LYFT) have flipped the ride-hailing industry on its head.
 In fact, long-coveted taxi medallions in New York and other cities have plummeted in value.
 And these two stand to benefit in the continued expansion of TaaS over the next couple decades.

 But these companies are far from equals.
 Lyft posted annual revenue in 2021 of $3.2 billion and is projected to leap more than 41% to $4.33 billion in 2022.